moodlehq/moodle-plugin-ci/doc/TravisFileExplained.md

 # This step validates the HTML and Javascript in your Mustache templates.
   - moodle-plugin-ci mustache
 # This step runs Grunt tasks on the plugin.
 By default, it tries to run tasks relevant to your plugin and Moodle
-# version, but you can run specific tasks by passing them as arguments, EG: moodle-plugin-ci grunt -t task1 -t task2
+# version, but you can run specific tasks by passing them as options, EG: moodle-plugin-ci grunt -t task1 -t task2
   - moodle-plugin-ci grunt
 # This step runs the PHPUnit tests of your plugin.
 If your plugin has PHPUnit tests,
 # then it is highly recommended that you keep this step.
   - moodle-plugin-ci phpunit
 # This step runs the Behat tests of your plugin.
-If your plugin has Behat tests, then
+If your plugin has Behat tests, then it is highly recommended that
-# it is highly recommended that you keep this step.
+# you keep this step.
+There are two important options that you may want to use:
+#   - The auto rerun option allows you to rerun failures X number of times, default is 2, EG usage: --auto-rerun 3
+#   - The dump option allows you to print the failure HTML to the console, handy for debugging, EG usage: --dump
   - moodle-plugin-ci behat
 ```